 After a long day, it is normal to feel the need to disconnect.
-This is why most people won’t answer to a phone call after certain time in the night.
+This is why most people won’t answer a phone call after a certain time of the night.
 However, some people decide to leave their phones on and check them eventually during the night in case something important comes up.

 Let’s now see some scenarios where messages late at night are common: work situations and relationships.

 When talking to someone from work

 It’s 11 pm and you (the boss) come up with a key step for your team to follow on a current project.
 So, you decide to send a message to all team members with your sudden idea in it.

 All in all, it’s best to express ideas on the spot so they don’t get lost, right?
 Wrong!

 Messages sent outside of office hours will distort the corporate culture in the business, which results in a decrease in creativity, innovation, respect, and true productivity.

 If this is a common behavior either for you or from the people in your office, you’re being rude by denying yourself and others the opportunity to get some distance from work.
 This distance is critical to renewing the perspective you need as a leader or team member.

 First and foremost, when the boss is working, the rest of the team feels like they should be working as well.
 Secondly, it might attract unwanted attention and/or the wrong perception from your team.

 Being connected to the office during your off-hours in times of heavy workload is a hallmark of a highly productive person.
 But never disconnecting is a sign of a workaholic.
 And there’s a big difference.